django-salesforce/django-salesforce/docs/migrations.rst

 Troubleshooting
 ---------------

-Migrations are excellent in develomment especially if they are used since the beginning.
+Migrations are excellent in development especially if they are used since the beginning.
 They can be problematic if management by Django has been combined with some manual administration of the same objects or if an application should work on an existing instance and on a new empty instance.

-An ``--sf-interactive`` allows to interactively skip any individual part of migration and eventualy to continue if it is clear that ane error can be ignored, e.g. if iffailed because a duplicit object should bes created or an object should be deleted, but it has been deleted previously.
+An ``--sf-interactive`` allows to interactively skip any individual part of migration and eventually to continue if it is clear that ane error can be ignored, e.g. if it failed because a duplicit object should bes created or an object should be deleted, but it has been deleted previously.
 It allows to normally terminate or to ignore an error or to start debugging.